emersonlebleu/emersonlebleu/README.md

 <h4>Interested in:</h4>

 - Technology (Computer Science, Data Science, Programming, Machine Learning)
-- Science (Psychology & Natural sciences such as: Biology, Physics, Chemistry)
+- Science (Psychology & Natural Sciences such as: Biology, Physics, Chemistry)
 - Philosophy
 - <i>Especially</i> the intersections of two or more of these.
 Always happy to talk about ideas from any of them.